Introduction to the employment code

 6. To whom does the Employment Code apply?

 7. Statement of terms and conditions of employment

 9. Categories of employees

 10. Structure of the Employment Code

-1.1 This Employment Code contains the terms and conditions of employment as determined by the Joint Negotiating and Consultative Committee (JNCC) of the Biotechnology and Biological Sciences Research Council (BBSRC) and may be varied by the agreement of that committee.
+1.1 This Employment Code contains the terms and conditions of Biotechnology and Biological Sciences Research Council (BBSRC) employment.
+These may be determined by the Research Council Harmonised Pay Board, Research Council Harmonised Terms and Conditions, or the JNCC, as appropriate, and may be varied by agreement of the relevant committee.